BioJulia/WaveletMatrices.jl/README.md

 An implementation of "The Wavelet Matrix" (Claude and Navarro) <http://www.dcc.uchile.cl/~gnavarro/ps/spire12.4.pdf>.

-The wavelet matrix is a data structure to represent an immutable sequence of unsigned integers that supports some additional operations efficiently.
+The wavelet matrix is a data structure to represent an immutable sequence of unsigned integers that supports some queries efficiently.

 The `WaveletMatrix` type is defined as follows: